-Thirty years ago today, the UK was trying to come to terms with the devastation that occurred on the night of 15th-16th October.
-A severe storm swept across the country, focusing the peak of its’ energy on southern regions.
+Thirty years ago today, the UK was coming to terms with the devastation that occurred on the night of 15–16 October whereby a severe storm swept across the country.
 The aftermath of this ‘Great Storm’ has had repercussions for woodlands and landscapes that are still being felt today…

-The Great Storm of 1987 was for the majority of people, a complete surprise.
-At its peak, it raged continuously for three to four hours, reached gusts of 110mph, caused the tragic death of 18 people and uprooted a staggering 15 million trees.
-The timing of the storm helped to minimise the number of human casualties as it occurred overnight rather than during daylight hours.
+The Great Storm of 1987 was for the majority of people a complete surprise.
+At its peak it raged continuously for three to four hours, reached gusts of 110mph, caused the tragic death of 18 people and uprooted a staggering 15-million trees.

-Many woodlands in the south east lost 95% of their trees; this loss was exacerbated by wet soils prior to the storm.
-Trees were literally torn up by the roots and flung onto the ground; the effect was catastrophic, fundamentally altering the affected landscapes, with the repercussions still being seen today.
+Many woodlands in the south east lost 95% of their trees – this loss was exacerbated by wet soils prior to the storm; trees were literally torn up by the roots and flung onto the ground.
+The effect was catastrophic and fundamentally altered the affected landscapes, with the repercussions still being seen today.

-In the aftermath, initial reactions saw land managers diving in with chainsaws and diggers in an effort to remove the fallen trees.
-But this approach often led to further destruction and devastation through compaction of the sodden soils, leading to erosion and degraded conditions for regeneration, and the loss of what could have been ecologically valuable deadwood habitat.
+Initial reactions in many instances saw land managers diving in with chainsaws and diggers in an effort to remove the fallen trees, but this approach often led to further destruction and devastation through compaction of the sodden soils, resulting in erosion and degraded conditions, and the loss of what could have been ecologically valuable deadwood habitat.
 The removal of trees also took away the potential for natural regeneration, which could have been achieved if they had been left in situ.

-However, in many cases, due to the enormous scale of the tree loss, the decision was made to leave timber where it lay and to allow woodlands and forests to heal themselves as they saw fit.
-What was once seen as a tragedy, is now seen as the instigator of beneficial changes in biodiversity and management approaches, and an increased understanding that death and decay is part of nature’s strategy of regeneration and life.
-This has resulted in healthier habitats and greater mosaics of species and structure.
+In many cases, however, due to the enormous scale of the tree loss, the decision was made to leave timber where it lay and to allow woodlands and forests to heal themselves as they saw fit.

 Spaces created by the fallen trees allowed dormant seeds an opportunity to grow.
-The regeneration of woodland has in many cases, led to a greater diversity of species – e.g. fungi and invertebrates, in addition to an increase in botanical structure and species diversity.
+The regeneration of woodland has in many cases led to an improvement in botanical structure and species diversity.

-As the woodland canopies were opened up, species of fauna such as birds of prey were able to benefit due to their prey being made more accessible.
+As the woodland canopies were opened up, species of fauna such as birds of prey were able to benefit due to their quarry being made more accessible.

 The after effects of the storm, highlighted how precious trees are to many people on a personal level, this prompted the planting of more trees than ever before.